Klagarge/BachelorThesis-OTSecurity/mid-term.typ

 //- INTRODUCTION -
 //----------------
 = Introduction
 At #school.shortname, students in #school.specialisation specialisation have a course on #gls("ot") Security.
 This course is getting a bit old and will be redone for next year.
-The aim of my Bachelor thesis is too create some attack scenario that can be use on this course for made an laboratory with students.
-This cases could also be used for industrial formation partenership with #school.shortname.
-I should implement between 3 and 4 attack scenario with at least one wireless and one with modbus.
+The aim of my Bachelor's thesis is to create some attack scenario that can be used on this course for made a laboratory with students.
+These cases could also be used for industrial formation partnership with #school.shortname.
+I should implement between 3 and 4 attack scenarios with at least one wireless and one with modbus.

-I choose this Thesis due ok my keen interest in Security and PEN-testing.
-I already did some basic hetickal hacking for fun and would like to specialise in security of embedded systems during the remainder of my studies.
+I chose this Thesis due to my keen interest in Security and PEN-testing.
+Furthermore, I already did some basic ethical hacking for fun and would like to specialize in security of embedded systems during the remainder of my studies.
 This Thesis is a good opportunity to start in this field and I already enrolled for a master's degree to continue on this way.

 This midterm report will present the planning of the Thesis, an analysis of some attacks, some communication medium and some simulation environments and finally a conclusion and next steps of my Thesis.